microsoft/PSRule/docs/scenarios/kubernetes-resources/kubernetes-resources.md

 This scenario covers the following:

 - Defining a basic rule.
+- Configuring custom binding.
-- Using custom binding options.
+- Using a type precondition.
 - Running rules using YAML input.

 In this scenario we will use a YAML file:

-- [`azure-vote-all-in-one-redis.yaml`](azure-vote-all-in-one-redis.yaml) - A Kubernetes manifest containing deployments and services.
+- [`resources.yaml`](resources.yaml) - A Kubernetes manifest containing deployments and services.

 ## Define rules